Rob Lytle

-Robert William Lytle (November 12, 1954 – November 20, 2010) was an American football player.
+Robert William Lytle (November 12, 1954 – November 20, 2010) was an American football running back who played for the Denver Broncos in the National Football League (NFL) for seven seasons.

-Lytle played college football at the University of Michigan from 1973 to 1976.
-A running back, he broke Michigan's career record with 3,317 rushing yards and was selected as a consensus first-team All-American in 1976.
+Lytle played college football for the Michigan Wolverines from 1973 to 1976.
+He broke Michigan's then career rushing record with 3,317 yards, was the Big Ten Most Valuable Player, and was selected as a consensus first-team All-American in 1976.
 He was posthumously inducted into the College Football Hall of Fame in 2015.

-Lytle played professionally for the Denver Broncos of National Football League (NFL) from 1977 to 1983.
-In seven seasons, Lytle compiled 1,451 rushing yards and 562 receiving yards.
+Lytle was selected in the second round of the 1977 NFL draft, and played for the Broncos until 1983.
+In his seven seasons, Lytle compiled 1,451 rushing yards, 562 receiving yards and 14 touchdowns.

-Early years
+Early life

 Born and raised in Fremont, Ohio, where his family had operated a clothing store for several generations, Lytle graduated from its Ross High School in 1973.

 University of Michigan

 Lytle enrolled at the University of Michigan in 1973 and played college football as a tailback and fullback for Bo Schembechler's Michigan Wolverines football teams from 1973 to 1976.

 As a sophomore in 1974, Lytle was the Wolverines' second leading rusher with 802 yards on 140 carries for an average of 5.7 yards per carry.
 In 1975, he started at fullback in all 12 games, and was the again the team's second leading rusher with 1,030 yards on 193 carries (average: 5.3 yards).

 In his senior season in 1976, Lytle started nine games at fullback and three at tailback for the Big Ten championship team which finished the season at 10–2 and ranked third in the final AP Poll.
 He led the team with 1,469 rushing yards on 221 carries and 14 rushing touchdowns.
 A consensus first-team All-American, Lytle was third in the Heisman Trophy balloting, behind winner Tony Dorsett and Ricky Bell.

 During three years as a regular player at Michigan, Lytle set the school's career record with 3,307 rushing yards.
 It was broken five years later by Butch Woolfolk, and he now ranks eighth in rushing yards.
 Lytle was involved in two games in which Michigan had three rushers accumulate 100 yards, and he was posthumously inducted into the College Football Hall of Fame in 2015.